NeXt-Warning-System/documentation/xws-contact-api/README.md

 # xws-contact-api

 ## Objective
-* Create a simple API interface that can be used to register, update and remove contacts from XWS
+* Create a simple API interface that can be used to access, register, update and remove contacts from XWS
 * Allow for contact registration from multiple sources i.e. multiple online registration sites

 ## Description of work